 It’s a combination of factors; some of it is the luck of your upbringing.
 If you’re raised in a home where your parents are actively engaged, always have people coming in and out of the house, and they tell you about the value of friends, you’re going to have a very different experience than if you’re growing up being raised by parents who tend to be isolated, untrusting of others, and socially awkward.
 Whether or not that accounts for 5% or 95% of what happens to you as an adult is up for grabs.
 You know about the nature/nurture piece of life, and there’s also luck.

 You might go to a college or high school where you can’t find people in your orb to connect with, but there’s nothing wrong with you.
 You’re looking for friends, but it just doesn’t happen.
 Or you get a job, and now you’re working at home, hoping to get a job where you could meet people.
-Or traveling along the lifespan, you partner with somebody, a man or a woman, and they tend to be more or less social.
+Or traveling along the lifespan, you partner with somebody, and they tend to be more or less social.
 Or you want to have children, and you don’t meet people through kids, or you meet certain people after you have kids.
 There are various developmental milestones or opportunities to meet people that maybe grow out somewhat, to some extent, out of your own nature.
+Maybe you’re socially awkward or outgoing, which matches how you were raised.

 Men don’t want to appear emotionally needy.
 A certain amount of machismo goes into some of these friendships.
 You tend to be friends with people at your same level of “masculinity.”

-Maybe you’re just socially awkward or outgoing, which matches how you were raised.
 There are a lot of large factors to think about in how people make friends.
-We bought a house 30 years ago on a cul-de-sac hoping that there would be a lot of families with young children around, and there weren’t, so that was sort of one opportunity that we could not use for our kids and us, and that was why?
+We bought a house 30 years ago on a cul-de-sac, hoping that there would be a lot of families with young children around.
+There weren’t, so that was sort of one opportunity that we could not use for our kids and us, and that was why?
 We were the first ones into the cul-de-sac, and the other three families didn’t happen to have children that matched up with ours, so we didn’t spend as much time running in and out of each other’s homes.
 That’s just luck.